paulbroek/gcloud-utils/README.md

 # gcloud-utils

-Google Cloud utilities, my tips, tricks and helper functions to interact with BigQuery, Storage and more
+Google Cloud utility function, to interact with BigQuery, Storage and more

 ## 1 Configure gcloud service-account